sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/125-1-spring.md

 ![Space here now though](http://pixxx.wtf.cat/image/3X363F122n0Q/Image%202014-08-07%20at%2011.07.25%20PM.png)

-Onece more below that, a dining hall, attached to what will be the kitchen and brewing complex.
+Once more below that, a dining hall, attached to what will be the kitchen and brewing complex.

 ![Ambition](http://pixxx.wtf.cat/image/0J3R172A0v3b/Image%202014-08-07%20at%2011.11.41%20PM.png)